marty-oehme/papis-extract/README.md

 You will be set up with the default options but if you want to change anything, read on in configuration below.

 > **Note**
 > This plugin is still in fairly early development.
-It does what I need it to do, but if you have a meticulously organized library *please* make backups before doing any operation which could affect your notes, or make use of the papis-included git options.
+> It does what I need it to do, but if you have a meticulously organized library *please* make backups before doing any operation which could affect your notes, or make use of the papis-included git options.
+> Take care to read the Issues section of this README if you intend to run it over a large collection.

 ## Usage